 However, in general the chilled dairy sector has been one in which Nestlé has delivered an uncharacteristically weak performance compared to rivals.
 In the UK, Nestlé acquired a portfolio of local yogurts in 2002 including Ski and Munch Bunch, but these still rank far behind behind Muller and Danone.
 In 2003, the company formed an alliance in Germany and Austria with Muller, licensing that company rights to its LC1 brand.
 However Nestlé's chilled dairy range has struggled to overtake the considerable overall lead already enjoyed in this sector by Danone.
 In 2006, the group merged all its chilled dairy operations in the UK and mainland Europe into a joint venture controlled by Lactalis of France.
 Nestlé's chilled dairy products are marketed in Brazil, Argentina and several other Latin American markets since 2003 by Dairy Partners Americas, a joint venture with New Zealand's Fonterra dairy cooperative.

 Milk products also includes a large portfolio of breakfast cereals, which are marketed outside the US by Cereal Partners, a joint venture with General Mills.
-Combined sales of milk products totalled SFr 10.68bn (E9.9bn) in 2015.
+Combined sales of milk products excluding ice cream totalled SFr 10.68bn (E9.9bn) in 2015.

 Ice cream had been an important growth area in recent years, with sales rising by well over 60% between 2000 and 2006, mostly through acquisition.
 The group's international ice cream products include the Drumstick, Maxibon, Extreme and Sin Parar novelty brands, and it also experienced considerable success with a range of low fat home-serve ice creams.
 In fact, in 2006, Nestlé claimed to have overtaken Unilever to become the global #1 after bolting on key regional ice cream businesses including the Moevenpick ice cream brands in Germany and Austria; and control of Haagen-Dazs and Dreyer's in the US.
 In 2003, Nestlé acquired rights to Moevenpick in the rest of the world (except New Zealand), and acquired Delta Ice Creams of Greece at the end of 2005 for E240m.
 Most of the group's regional ice cream businesses were rebranded under the Nestlé umbrella.
 Those that remain with separate brands include Frisco (Switzerland), Boci (Hungary), Motta (Italy), Camy (Spain) and Savory (Chile).
 The group became local market leader in several key markets including Spain, Switzerland, and Scandinavia; the USA, Canada, Peru, Chile and Argentina; and several Asian territories.